 Forum discussion group: Blog - network theory (Biamonte guest posts)

-Summary: Jacob Biamonte on stochastic Petri nets and chemical reaction networks: material that might go into posts on the Azimuth blog.
+Summary: Jacob Biamonte on stochastic Petri nets and chemical reaction networks.

 Main author: Brendan Fong